International Law Association: ILA Committees

 The ILA is also split into various issue specific committees.
 Committees are created to allow the ILA to separate its work into various subcategories and assign a specific group of people to become experts in that issue area.
 The Committee mandates are established and reviewed every four years by the Executive Council's Director of Studies.
-There are currently 19 Committees whose areas of focus include International Monetary Law, Global Health Law, Space Law, and International Law and Sea Level Rise.
+There are currently 19 Committees whose areas of focus include international monetary law, global health law, space law, international law, and sea level rise.
 Each committee seeks to develop their area of law through research, surveys and reports to share their findings.

 Committee membership is selected via nomination per branch.
-In order to be selected the candidates must prove that they have significant expertise in that area as well as enthusiasm and willingness to contribute and actively work with the Committee.
+In order to be selected, the candidates must prove that they have significant expertise in that area as well as enthusiasm and willingness to contribute and actively work with the Committee.
 The nominees must be submitted to the ILA HQ for Executive Council approval.
 Each branch may also nominate one alternate for each appointed member in order to encourage more participation from less experienced ILA members.
 There is no requirement to have a representative from each branch in each committee, it is simply based on interest.